-Rhode Island: This incident involves five (5) individuals in Rhode Island.
+Rhode Island: 35 Rhode Island residents are receiving notice of this incident.
 Under Rhode Island law, you have the right to file and obtain a copy of a police report.
 You also have the right to request a security freeze, as described above.
 You may contact and obtain information from your state attorney general at: Rhode Island Attorney General's Office, 150 South Main Street, Providence, RI 02903, 1-401-274-4400, www.riag.ri.gov